Abdessalam-Elboukri/Abdessalam-Elboukri/README.md

 ## :sassy_man:  About me
-- :school: I am a `Junior` Web Developer at YouCode .
+- :school: I am a Junior Web Developer at `YouCode` .
 - :technologist: I love using Software as a solution for every `Problem` .
 - :computer: I am a competitive programmer .
 - :student: I’m currently learning: `Front End` and `Back End`.
-- :thinking: I’m currently open for: `An Intern` or a new `job opportunity`.
+- :thinking: I’m open for: `An Intern` or a new `job opportunity`.
 - :nerd_face: Always `learning new things`

 <br>